 Where Was The White Lotus Filmed? (& Can You Visit?)

-It just scooped up the 2023 Golden Globe for Best Limited or Anthology Series or Television Film, so if you haven’t watched Mike White’s magnificent The White Lotus yet, it’s about time you hopped on board.
+It recently scooped up the 2023 Golden Globe for Best Limited or Anthology Series or Television Film, so if you haven’t watched Mike White’s magnificent The White Lotus yet, it’s about time you hopped on board.
 The second season, which aired weekly at the end of 2022, helped Jennifer Coolidge to secure her first ever Golden Globe, for Best Supporting Performance in a Limited or Anthology Series or Television Film, after being nominated for the same award for the first season.
 (And she delivered an emotional and hilarious acceptance speech to boot).
 With a whole new star-studded cast (except Coolidge, who reprised her role as Tanya), season 2 saw a new sun-soaked setting, and a new series of (unfortunate?) events.
 If you’re anything like us at Country & Town House, though, there’s one question left unanswered: where was The White Lotus filmed?
 And, more importantly, can you visit?

 Where Was The White Lotus Filmed? (& Can You Visit?)

-Where Is The White Lotus Filmed?
+Where Is The White Lotus Season 2 Filmed?

 San Domenico Palace, Taormina, A Four Seasons Hotel

-Situated high on the rocks on Sicily’s north east coast, most of the action of season two of The White Lotus takes place in the expansive San Domenico Palace – once a 15th century monastery, now a luxury resort in the Four Seasons group after a careful 2021 refurbishment.
+Situated high on the rocks on Sicily’s north east coast, most of the action of season 2 of The White Lotus takes place in the expansive San Domenico Palace – once a 15th century monastery, now a luxury resort in the Four Seasons group after a careful 2021 refurbishment.
 There’s 111 rooms, suites and speciality suites, a spa, a fine-dining restaurant, ancient courtyards and gardens, and a beautiful infinity pool – a scene stealer in The White Lotus.

 With views of the Ionian Sea, Mount Etna and an ancient amphitheatre, and in close proximity to the Isola Bella nature reserve, this isn’t the San Domenico’s on-screen debut.
 Fans of Michelangelo Antonioni might recognise the hotel from the ending of his 1960 classic, L’Avventura – or others might recognise it from 1988’s The Big Blue.
 In the second episode, Tanya (Coolidge) even expresses that, in her dream day in Italy, she would look like Monica Vitti — leading star of L’Avventura — and proceeds to dress like her while she and Greg (Jon Gries) traverse the town’s winding roads on a Vespa.
 The hotel has also hosted an array of famous faces over the years, including Oscar Wilde, Audrey Hepburn, and Edward VII.